Author Guidelines

 Submission Types:

-Delos solicits and welcomes translations from literature in any language into English—for practical reasons "any" language means those taught and researched at major universities in the United States.
+Delos solicits and welcomes translations from literature in any language into English—for practical reasons, "any" language generally means those taught and researched at major universities in the United States.

 Shorter pieces—five to fifteen pages in length—are preferred.
 For translations of poetry, we will print the original poem on a facing page, with the original author's permission.

-We prefer email submissions sent directly to hebble@ufl.edu.
-However, we also accept sonline submissions on this site.
-We do not use an online editing process, but will contact potential contributors through email.
+We prefer email submissions sent directly to g.belletti@ufl.edu or hebble@ufl.edu.
+However, we also accept online submissions on this site.
+We do not use an online editing process, but we will contact potential contributors through email.
 CLICK HERE to submit through the website.
-Users must be registered to submit a manuscript.
+Users must be registered to submit a manuscript through the site (but this is not necessary if sending directly to the editors).
 For instructions on registering with the journal, click here.

 -

-We are looking for work by translators on particular problems of translation, or reflections on the process of translation.
-In some cases we may consider essays about intertextuality in literary works.
+We are looking for work academics, intellectuals, and critical theorists on literature in particular and in general.
+We encourage essays by translators on particular problems of translation, or reflections on the process of translation.
+We consider essays on a wide range of literary considerations.

-We are not interested in essays whose primary purpose is to demonstrate that a particular published translation is unacceptable.
+We are not interested in essays whose primary purpose is to demonstrate that a particular published translation is unacceptable; such critiques should be directed at our Book Reviewer or Film Reviewer (see below).

 Discussions of specific translation problems should be accompanied by examples of source texts and translations or tentative translations.